rspace-os/api-tutorial/README.md

     curl -v  -X POST -H "accept: application/json" -H "apiKey: <APIKEY>" \
     -H "content-type: multipart/form-data" -F "file=@<MY_FILE.txt>" \
      "<RSPACE_URL>/api/v1/files"

-This will upload a file to the Gallery.
-If you don't specify a folder, then files will be put in a  default folder called 'Api Inbox' in the relevant section of the Gallery.
+This will upload a file '<MY_FILE.txt>'  a  default folder called 'Api Inbox' in the relevant section of the Gallery.
+This folder will be automatically created for you if it doesn't yet exist.
+JSON will be returned:

+    {
+      "id" : 728,
+      "globalId" : "GL728",
+      "name" : "<MY_FILE.txt>",
+      "caption" : "",
+      "contentType" : "text/plain",
+      "created" : "2017-07-23T09:54:16.007Z",
+      "size" : 2812,
+      "_links" : [ {
+         "link" : "<RSPACE_URL>/api/v1/files/728",
+         "rel" : "self"
+       }, {
+         "link" : "<RSPACE_URL>/api/v1/files/728/file",
+         "rel" : "enclosure"
+      } ]
+    }

+ The `_links` property contains pre-generated links to resources created or referenced in API calls.
+In this case, the 'self' link will return the file metadata, and the 'enclosure' link will download the file contents.
+These will be described later.

- You can optionally add a caption to the file, and also specify a folder to put it in.
+ You can also upload a file with an optional caption, and also specify a folder to put the file in.

      curl -v  -X POST -H "accept: application/json" -H "apiKey: <APIKEY>" \
      -H "content-type: multipart/form-data" -F "file=@<MY_FILE.txt>" -F"folderId=<FOLDER_ID>\
      -F "caption=some metadata about this file" \"<RSPACE_URL>/api/v1/files"

  The caption will appear in the 'Info' section of each Gallery item, and just like a manually edited caption, will be searchable.